My Account

 • Voice-overs

-However, avoid simply copying those job skills into your video editing CV.
-Select the ones most relevant for the job you're after.
+However, avoid just copying those job skills into your video editing CV.
+Choose the ones most relevant to the job you're applying for.

-• Base this section on the the video editor job posting.
+• Base this section on the video editor job posting.

 • Mix both hard skills and soft skills.